VoltLang/Docs/doc/tvpl/c1-intro.md

 [Chapter 6 - Functions](c6-functions.html) - Learn about a fundamental building block of Volt program design.

+[Chapter 7 - Attributes](c7-attributes.html) - Affect various ways the world sees your code.

-[Chapter 7 - User Defined Types](c7-user-types.html) - Define your own types, and their behaviour.
+[Chapter 8 - User Defined Types](c8-user-types.html) - Define your own types, and their behaviour.

 [Conclusion](conclusion.html) - Some parting remarks, and some useful links.